Vu Ngoc's Conjecture on focus-focus singular fibers with multiple pinched points: Introduction

-The proof of the theorem uses the ideas and the tools, developed by many authors in symplectic geometry, notably including the aforementioned results by Arnold, Eliasson, and V{\~u} Ng{\d{o}}c and a gluing technique in \cite{MR2784664}.
-We have attempted to make the proof as self-contained as possible and accessible to a general audience of geometers, not necessarily specialists on integrable systems, as focus-focus singularities appear in many parts of symplectic geometry and topology, algebraic geometry (where they are called \emph{nodal singularities}), and mathematical physics.
-We would like to point out a related recent work by Bosinov-Izosimov~\cite{2017arXiv170607456B} where the authors give a \emph{smooth} classification of semiglobal germs at compact focus-focus leaves.
-The smooth invariants they define are equivalent classes of the symplectic invariants of the present paper modulo being related by the ``liftable'' diffeomorphisms.
+We will attempt to make the proof as self-contained as possible, and to facilitate this we include a section on preliminares with a quick review of the ingredients we need for the proof of the aforementioned classification result.
+We would like to point out a related recent work by Bosinov--Izosimov~\cite{MR4057723} where the authors give a \emph{smooth} classification of semiglobal germs at compact focus-focus leaves.
+The smooth invariants they define can be computed from the symplectic invariants of the present paper, see \cref{rem:compare-Izosimov}.
+We refer to the recent article \cite{MR4200677} for an introduction and review of recent progress on the symplectic geometry of integrable systems.

-\emph{Acknowledgments:} The authors are supported by NSF CAREER Grant DMS-1518420 and would like to thank San V{\~u} Ng{\d{o}}c for many helpful discussions on the topic of the paper.
-The second author would also like to thank San V{\~u} Ng{\d{o}}c for the invitation to visit the Universit\'e de Rennes 1 in November and December of 2016.